Oklahoma House passes anti-abortion bill on same day as pro-choice rally - NewsBreak

 “Oklahoma has overwhelmingly and repeatedly decided that we don’t want to be killing babies.
 There is no higher purpose that a legitimate government has than to protect innocent life,” said Olsen.

 Gov. Stitt has indicated that he’s likely to sign the bill into law.
-But former governor Mary Fallin vetoed a similar bill in 2016.ALSO ON WJBF: Georgia voting trends surveyed in new Emerson College poll
+But former governor Mary Fallin vetoed a similar bill in 2016.$300k available in The GIANT Company’s Healing the Planet grant program

 The Oklahoma House also passed the bill moments before pro-choice groups rallied on the south steps of the capitol, activists bussing in with signs and chants.